samrocketman/yml-install-files/docs/checksums.md

   -I Linux:x86_64
 ```

-When utilities are downloaded the checksum referred is `"$(uname):$(arch)".
-You
+When utilities are downloaded the checksum referred is `"$(uname):$(arch)"`.
-don't need to specify every architecture documented here; just the ones you care
+You don't need to specify every architecture documented here; just the ones you
-to support.
+care to support.
 You may even want to support more than what is listed.
-As long as
+As
-you pass in the proper OS and CPU architecture that would be detected by `uname`
+long as you pass in the proper OS and CPU architecture that would be detected by
-and `arch`.
+`uname` and `arch`.

 ### Fields skipped by checksum